-For three months ended March 31, (tabled amounts are expressed in thousands of U.S. dollars) 2019 2018 Cash used by operating activities - net 371 565 Cash (used) generated in investing activities (268) (950) Cash (used) generated by financing activities (338) - (Decrease) increase in cash and cash equivalents (235) (385) Cash and cash equivalents, beginning of period 329 1,376 Cash and cash equivalents, end of period 94 991
+For three months ended March 31, (tabled amounts are expressed in thousands of U.S. dollars) 2020 2019 Cash used by operating activities - net \$ 922 \$ 371 Cash (used) generated in investing activities (200) (268) Cash (used) generated by financing activities (113) (338) (Decrease) increase in cash and cash equivalents 609 (235) Cash and cash equivalents, beginning of period 560 329 Cash and cash equivalents, end of period \$ 1,169 \$ 94

-Cash inflow from operating activities were lower in the current period due to cash flow from mining operations and the change working capital items (e.g. decrease in accounts receivables), net of corporate expenses.
+Cash inflow from operating activities were higher in the current period due to cash flow from mining operations and the change working capital items (e.g. decrease in accounts receivables), net of corporate expenses.

-Cash used in investing activities were significantly lower due to the purchase of crusher and the Company's investment in its exploration projects in the prior year which were not incurred in the current period.
+Cash used in investing activities were lower due the Company not incurring exploration and evaluation expenditures in the current period after abandoning the projects in 2019.

 Cash used in financing activities related to the repayment of loan payable and lease payments recorded in the current period due to the adoption of the new lease accounting standard.
+These were lower in the current period as the Company received a waiver from Accendo on the repayment of the loan due at the end of March 2020 due to the COVID-19 pandemic.